Royal College of Art: Sculpture

 A small, specialist and research-intensive postgraduate university based in the heart of London, the RCA is a high performing institution, a radical traditionalist in a fast paced world.
 The RCA's approach is founded on the premise that art, design creative thinking, science, engineering and technology must all collaborate to solve today's global challenges.

-In March 2020 the RCA was named the world’s leading art and design university for the sixth consecutive year in the QS World University subject rankings.
+*The RCA was named the world’s leading art and design university for the seventh consecutive year (2015-2021) in the QS World University subject rankings.

 MA